 According to Flea Science (yeah that’s a thing!) fleas are attracted to light, the color of the light, movement, air currents (together with the other things), warmth, and the carbon dioxide in our breath.

 According to Flea Science (again!) adult fleas can survive if they are on hosts and their eggs, larva and pupa can survive cold temperatures as long as they are protected from frost and direct freezing.
+Does frost kill fleas?
+If a flea is outside without a host, and its cold out, it will die.

 YES!
 Fleas cannot survive the heat in your dryer.
 You can wash and dry your bedding on the highest setting and drown and kill the fleas.
+Do fleas die in hot weather?
+No, not unless it’s as hot as the inside of your dryer.

 If you have a tip or trick to get rid of fleas, let us know what works in the comments below!